canonical/ubuntu-pro-for-wsl/docs/howto/set-up-landscape-server-in-wsl.md

 set up on a WSL instance on a Windows machine.

 This is especially useful if you want to test UP4W on a single Windows device.
-For example, the [tutorial](../tutorial/index) can be completed with a Landscape server running in an Ubuntu WSL instance.
+For example, the [deployment tutorial](../tutorial/deployment) can be completed with a Landscape server running in an Ubuntu WSL instance.
 The Landscape server can then be used to manage other WSL instances running UP4W and the Landscape client.